 ‘Is Climate Change Real?’ documentary answers with hard evidence from Malaysia

-On 1 October 2022, the EU Delegation to Malaysia (EUD) unveiled its latest documentary ‘Is Climate Change Real?’ to raise public awareness around the impacts of climate change and on how the EU and Malaysia are working together on projects to support local communities, such as one aimed at preserving the environment in Sabah.
+On 1 October 2022, the EU Delegation to Malaysia (EUD) unveiled its latest documentary ‘Is Climate Change Real?’ to raise public awareness around the impacts of climate change and on how the EU and Malaysia working together to support local communities, such as the project to preserve the environment in Sabah.

-Third in a series under EUD’s ‘Learn to Live Again: Steps Towards Sustainability’ campaign, the documentary has since been featured by leading Malaysian media outlets Sinar Daily, Astro Awani and News Straits Times in their coverage of EU Climate Diplomacy Week.
-Observed annually around the world, the week is a chance for the EU to amplify success stories, forge new partnerships, and incite bold action against climate change.
+Third of the EUD series ‘Learn to Live Again: Steps Towards Sustainability’ campaign, the documentary has since been featured in leading Malaysian media outlets Sinar Daily, Astro Awani and News Straits Times in their coverage of EU Climate Diplomacy Week.
+Observed annually around the world, the week is an EU effort to amplify good practices, forge new partnerships, and incite bold action against climate change.

-The documentary is quick to drive home the point that climate change impacts are stark and escalating at an alarming speed.
+The documentary drives home the point that climate change impacts are stark and escalating at an alarming speed.
 The world is consistently seeing temperatures at already 1.2 degrees above pre-industrial levels, warns Ms Datin Seri Sunita Rajakumar, Chairperson of Climate Governance Malaysia.
 ‘There is a more than 50% probability of 1.5 degree warming in the next few years, and because of this we’ve already seen extreme weather events happening.’

 The accumulation of greenhouse gases (GHG) in the atmosphere is explained as the scientific cause of global warming, brought about and intensified by human activity such as deforestation and overfishing.